When Religion Becomes Evil

 It leads me to wonder two things:

-Why are so many people not aware of the very synthetic Christmas story they have come to believe is true? and,
+Why are so many people not aware of the very synthetic nature of the Christmas story as it is popularly portrayed .. syntheses which they have come to believe are historical truths?

 Why is there the need by many to embellish, romanticize and ‘make pretty’ the story of Jesus’ birth?